-Minimum of 24 hours (27 hours if a student is required to complete BU 133 in preparation for BU 134) is required for Clerk-Typist Certificate.
+GRADUATION REQUIREMENTS A minimum of 24 hours (27 hours if a student is required to complete BU 133 in preparation for BU 134) is required for the Clerk-Typist Certificate.
+The courses listed must be passed with satisfactory grades.
+Typewriting must be passed with a minimum grade of C.